Dave-team/Knowledge-base/Principles.md

   - What did I enjoy when I was younger?
 - Hobbies that work well for me: Where I enjoy the process.
 I.e. not just liking the idea of being good at something, but visualizing that I'll also enjoy the process.
 - A main part in my belief system is that of balance.
 It’s not about doing something 100% and only ever doing that.
 It’s about making time for many different things
+- Bring my strenths to activites.
+I tend to learn and analyze.
+E.g. bring skills to fiction.
+Learn character development, understand the language and the building of sentences.

 ## The pyramid to achieving the right things
 - Personal manisfesto: what's most important in my life?
 Who you are, what you stand for, what you want out of life?